MSCI-245-342/hw-betterbooks/hw-instructions.md

 For each change you make, you are required to write a suitable test case to verify the functioning of the change.
 If a change needs more than one test case to verify its functionality, you should write multiple test cases.

-+ Create a directory named `testing` in your app and in this directory, create a file named `test-cases.txt`.
++ In the directory named `test`, make a directory named `manual`.   in your app and in this directory, create a file named `test-cases.txt`.

 + In this file, using clear formatting, write your test cases to explain to someone how to test that your changes work.
 A test case should explain how to set it up, how to input data, and what the expected results are.